rashedulalam46/asp-dot-net-mongodb-crud/README.md

 # Asp.Net MongoDB Crud App
-This a simple Asp.Net core web application using MongoDB.
+This is a simple Asp.Net core web application using MongoDB.